Skip Navigation

 There are two ways in which you can participate in our research:

-• Everyone else (including non-Psychology students, Psychology students in years 2 and 3, academic staff, members of the general public) can participate in research for a small payment.
+• Everyone else (including non-Psychology students, Psychology students not taking part for credit, academic staff, members of the general public) can participate in research for a small payment.

 All studies are ethically approved and you will receive information about each prior to signing up.
 The data collected in each study is kept confidential and anonymous and only used for research purposes.